winitzki/scall/tutorial/programming_dhall.md

   ? https://prelude.dhall-lang.org/Natural/lessThan
 ```
 This mechanism resolves only "non-fatal" import failures: that is, failures to read an external resource.
-A "fatal" import failure means that the external resource was read but gave a Dhall expression that failed to parse, to typecheck, or to validate the given semantic hash.
+A "fatal" import failure means that the external resource was available but gave a Dhall expression that failed to parse, to typecheck, or to validate the given semantic hash.

 The operator for alternative imports (`?`) is designed for situations where the same Dhall resource might be stored in different files or at different URLs, some of which might be unavailable.
 If all alternatives fail to read, the import fails.